Analyzing Your Metagenomic Bins¶

 most important document is the first one, the bin’s Genome Report.
 This is also what you see when you click in the

-Potentially Problematic Roles column of the master Binning Report.
-The top section looks like this.
+Potentially Problematic Roles or Score columns of the master Binning Report.

 The Bin Genome¶